 The Math Center welcomes all members of the Lackawanna College community to meet with one of our tutors for assistance with studying for their math classes.
 Its primary function is to provide students with the opportunity to receive personalized help from tutors ready and able to answer their math questions.
-The Math Center is located in G D09 Angeli Hall and has appointments available Monday-Friday.
+The Math Center is in Suite 110 Angeli Hall and has appointments available Monday-Friday.
 Appointments can be made through Starfish.